 Where is Graeme Sharp now?

-Ex Everton and Oldham Athletic striker Graeme Sharp finally hung up his boots in 1997 after three seasons as player manager at Oldham and then Welsh side Bangor City.
+Ex Everton and Oldham Athletic striker Graeme Sharp finally hung up his boots in 1997 after spells as player-manager at Oldham and then Welsh side Bangor City.

 Adored by the Everton faithful for his goal-scoring abilities, Sharp still holds the record for the most goals (159) scored in the post-war era.